nasa/cumulus/docs/features/generate_unique_granuleId.md

  Generates a unique granule ID by appending a truncated MD5 hash of the granule object.

    Args:
-       granule (dict): The granule object containing 'granuleId' and 'collectionId'. hash_length (int): Length of hash slice to append. include_timestamp_in_hashkey (bool): Boolean value for if hash should use timestamp
+       granule (dict): The granule object containing 'id' and 'collectionId'. hash_length (int): Length of hash slice to append. include_timestamp_in_hashkey (bool): Boolean value for if hash should use timestamp